dmc5179/openshift4-snowball/README.md

 ## Extract AWS API Keys

-The AWS API keys should be saved under the snowballEdge profile.

 - List the API keys included with the SBE
 ```
 snowballEdge  list-access-keys --endpoint https://<ENDPOINT> --manifest-file <MANIFEST> --unlock-code <UNLOCK CODE>